Tsallis entropy approach to radiotherapy treatments

 If the desired result is the elimination of the radiated tissue cells, \emph{i.e.} surrounding tissue is not a concern for treatment planning, $n_{0}$ represents the minimum number of sessions needed to achieve this goal; any session after that will be unnecessary.
 On the contrary, if the therapy goal requires the conservation of tissue cells (for instance in order to preserve an organ), then the number of sessions must be lower than $n_{0}$.

-The parameter $\epsilon$ is a cornerstone on isoeffect relationships.
+The session-coupling parameter $\epsilon$ is a cornerstone on isoeffect relationships.
 A fractionated therapy of fully independent fractions requires a greater radiation dose per fraction, or more fractions, in order to reach the same isoeffect as a treatment with more correlated fractions.
-The $\epsilon$ coefficient acts here as a relaxation term.
+The session-coupling coefficient acts here as a relaxation term.
 Immediately after radiation damage occurs ($\epsilon=1$) tissue begins to recover, as $\epsilon$ decreases, until the tissue eventually reaches its initial radiation response capacity ($\epsilon=0$).
 In other words, the formerly applied radiation results in a decrease of the annihilation dose (initially equal to $D_{0}$) describing the effect of the next fraction.
-The more correlated a fraction is to the previous one, the larger the value of $\epsilon$ and, thus, the larger the effect on the critical dose will be.
+The more coupled a session is to the previous one, the larger the value of $\epsilon$ and, thus, the larger the effect on the critical dose will be.
 Notice that unlike $\gamma$, that characterizes the tissue primary response to radiation, $\epsilon$ characterizes the tissue trend to recover its previous radioresistance.

 Correlation between fractions can be translated in terms of the late and acute tissue effects of radiobiology.
-Indeed, damaged tissue repairing and recovering capabilities should determine the value of $\epsilon$.
-Given a dosage protocol, an early responding tissue would correspond to $\epsilon$ close to $0$, whereas late responding tissue, would have $\epsilon$ closer to $1$.
-Notice that in current working models for hyperfractionated therapies this repair and recovery effects are introduced as empirical correction factors \cite{Steel_ch8}, as will be required for $\epsilon$.
+Indeed, damaged tissue recovering capabilities should determine the value of $\epsilon$.
+Given a dosage protocol, to an early responding tissue would correspond $\epsilon$ close to $0$, whereas for a late responding tissue, would be $\epsilon$ closer to $1$.
+Notice that in current working models for hyperfractionated therapies this repair and recovery effects are introduced as empirical correction factors \cite{Steel_ch8}, as will be required for the session-coupling coefficient.